Developing colour film

 We offer beautiful, high quality photo prints from our Epson dry-lab printer.

 Prints are available from 6x4" all the way up to 12x18" on 250gsm gloss and lustre paper.

 Prints can be uploaded here and can be digital or film!

 Brought to you in partnership with Fresh Aire, we are now also offering high-end giclée printing!

 Our Giclée prints are made using an inkjet process with pigment-based inks on archival Hahnemühle paper, making them ideal for photographers who are looking to get the best quality prints from their photographs.

 From our experience of working in film labs in the past we knew how much waste comes from film processing.

 We wanted to be as sustainable as we could in our lab.
-Our chemical waste is collected in the lab by using a Metafix filtration system, which filters the chemicals meaning the waste is safe to be poured down a drain.
-The silver is also recovered via the system which then goes on to be used in silver jewellery / cutlery etc!
+Our chemical waste is collected in the lab by using a Metafix filtration system, which filters the chemicals so the waste is safe to be poured down a drain.
+The silver is recovered via the system which then goes on to be used in silver jewellery / cutlery etc!